Go vs Java - comparison of memory models: happens-before, visibility, reorder, synchronization events, write/read barriers

 child := node.child

-// The runtime can perform a read barrier to ensure the reference is valid.
+// runtime may perform a read barrier to ensure that the reference is valid

 Example in Java (ZGC or Shenandoah):